 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-After opening the day on a flattish note, the Indian stock markets have continued to trade near the dotted line.
-Sectoral indices are trading on a mixed note with stocks from the capital goods, telecom and power sectors leading the gains.
-IT stocks are trading in the red.
+After opening the day on a positive note, the Indian stock markets continued to trade in the green.
+Sectoral indices are trading firm with stocks from the telecom, capital goods and power sectors leading the gains.

-The BSE Sensex is trading up by 30 points (up 0.1%) and the NSE Nifty is trading up by 2 points (up 0.02%).
-The BSE Mid Cap index and the BSE Small Cap indices are trading in the green, up by 0.3% and 0.6% respectively.
-The rupee is trading at 66.74 to the US$.
+The BSE Sensex is trading up 133 points (0.5%) while the NSE Nifty is trading up by 42 points (up 0.5%).
+The BSE Mid Cap index is trading higher by 0.4% while the BSE Small Cap index is trading 1% higher.
+The rupee is trading at 66.31 to the US$.

 For information on how to pick stocks that have the potential to deliver big returns, download our special report now!